David-Durst/embeddedHaskellAetherling/theory/Basic.md

 5. `Unpartition_ts no ni :: TSeq no v (SSeq ni t) -> TSeq 1 (no + v - 1) (SSeq (no*ni) t)`
 5. `Partition_ss no ni :: SSeq (no*ni) t -> SSeq no (SSeq ni t)`
 5. `Unpartition_ss no ni :: SSeq no (SSeq ni t) -> SSeq 1 (SSeq (no*ni) t)`

+### Time, Length, and Throughput
+These properties do not need to be redefined for multi-rate pipelines.
+The definitions above are based on the operator signatures.

 ### Area
 1. `area(Up_1d_s n) = {0, 0, n * num_bits(t)}`